-A skilled litigator with more than two decades of experience, Gary has been described as an “outstanding attorney” who has “an ability to drown out the everyday noise of law practice and deliver exceptional and focused work product for all of his clients.”
-He has handled a broad range of commercial cases for clients such as Groupon, CNA and the Chicago Cubs, including hundreds of matters involving trademarks, copyright, trade secrets, patents and restrictive covenants.
+A skilled litigator with more than 25 years of experience, Gary has been described as an “outstanding attorney” who has “an ability to drown out the everyday noise of law practice and deliver exceptional and focused work product for all of his clients.”
+He has handled a broad range of commercial cases for clients such as Rivian, Envestnet and the Chicago Cubs, including hundreds of matters involving trademarks, copyright, trade secrets, patents and restrictive covenants.
 Gary also represents Fortune 500 companies, private equity firms and trading companies in cases concerning post-acquisition disputes, alleged securities violations, breaches of contract, breaches of fiduciary duty, fraud, privacy violations and consumer class actions.
 He has first-chaired trials, arbitrations and other evidentiary hearings across the country with great success.

 Before its combination with Shook, Gary was managing principal of the litigation boutique Grippo & Elden LLC.
-He now serves as Vice Chair of Shook’s Business Litigation and Corporate Services Section.
+He now serves as Co-Chair of Shook’s Business Litigation Group.

 Matters Of Note